giacomogagliano/noiz_backup1/README.md

 > I am working on the translation of those scripts in node
 > scripts so that they can be easily run with no stress.
 Thats
 > why I created the `CLI` application.

+[^1]:
+    at the moment applications and packages do not have their own repo but thy will soon have.